How an IoT Edge device can be used as a gateway

 - Analytics at the edge – Use AI services locally to process data coming from downstream devices without sending full-fidelity telemetry to the cloud.
 Find and react to insights locally and only send a subset of data to IoT Hub.

 - Downstream device isolation – The gateway device can shield all downstream devices from exposure to the internet.
-It can sit in between an OT network that does not have connectivity and an IT network that provides access to the web.
+It can sit in between an operational technology (OT) network that does not have connectivity and an information technology (IT) network that provides access to the web.
+Similarly, devices that don't have the capability to connect to IoT Hub on their own can connect to a gateway device instead.

-- Connection multiplexing - All devices connecting to IoT Hub through an IoT Edge gateway use the same underlying connection.
+- Connection multiplexing - All devices connecting to IoT Hub through an IoT Edge gateway can use the same underlying connection.
+This multiplexing capability requires that the IoT Edge gateway uses AMQP as its upstream protocol.

 - Traffic smoothing - The IoT Edge device will automatically implement exponential backoff if IoT Hub throttles traffic, while persisting the messages locally.
 This benefit makes your solution resilient to spikes in traffic.